 1.3.20 Offer pregnant women with type 1 diabetes blood ketone testing strips and a meter, and advise them to test for ketonaemia and to seek urgent medical advice if they become hyperglycaemic or unwell. [new 2015]

 1.3.21 Advise pregnant women with type 2 diabetes or gestational diabetes to seek urgent medical advice if they become hyperglycaemic or unwell. [new 2015]

 1.3.22 Test urgently for ketonaemia if a pregnant woman with any form of diabetes presents with hyperglycaemia or is unwell, to exclude diabetic ketoacidosis. [new 2015]

 1.3.23 During pregnancy, admit immediately women who are suspected of having diabetic ketoacidosis for level 2 critical care, where they can receive both medical and obstetric care.

-DKA treatment is given in hospital, replacing fluids and electrolytes and by the administration of insulin by using an insulin infusion (sliding scale) until blood-ketone concentration is below 0.3 mmol/litre
+DKA treatment is given in the hospital, replacing fluids and electrolytes and by the administration of insulin by using an insulin infusion (sliding scale) until the blood-ketone concentration is below 0.3 mmol/litre

 Ketones in pregnancy